Encarnación de Díaz: History

 The full name of Encarnación de Díaz comes from two distinct sets of circumstances.
 "Encarnación" refers to a small image of the Virgin Mary, called "Nuestra Señora de la Encarnación" (Our Lady of the Incarnation), which is said to have been found by a worker at the San Miguel Hacienda.
 When a town was founded on this property in 1760, it was originally called Villa de Nuestra Señora de la Encarnación de Los Macías.
-Over time, the named shortened and in 1879, the name was officially changed to Encarnación de Díaz. "de Díaz" was added in honor of one of Porfirio Díaz president of México who fought against the French Intervention in Mexico.
+Over time, the named shortened and in 1879, the name was officially changed to Encarnación de Díaz. "de Díaz" was added in honor of Porfirio Díaz, president of México at the time, who fought against the French Intervention in Mexico.
 The coat of arms of the municipality was designed by historian Alejandro Topete del Valle and Professor Manuel Iván Zenteno Díaz and approved in 1965.
 The nickname of the municipality is La Chona with people born here denominated as Chonense.

 Although archaeological finds show mammoth bones and Cenozoic period plant fossils, human habitation in the area is dated to about 15,000 years ago, mostly nomads passing through.
 The first semi-settled peoples in the municipality area are called the Huachichiles, a hunter-gatherer group who lived between 150 and 200 Ce and were subject to a dominion based in Teocaltech.
 From then on, various archeological sites show the area with pre Hispanic settlements until the 16th century.
 The largest of these sites is El Tule in the southwest of the municipality near the Montecillo spring.
 This settlement was linked to Teocaltiche, occupied by Tecuexes and later by the Cascais.
 It has similarities to a site at Cerro del Tuiche in Nochistlán, Zacatecas.
 Tepozan de Miranda is a site near the community of the same name.
 This site is connected to a group of semi-nomadic Chichimecas.
 However, because this area was part of a natural pass connecting lands north and south, it remained a heavily travelled corridor by peoples such as the Tecuexes, Guachichiles, Zacatecas and Caxcans, who were semi nomadic.
 The pass was also used by northern Chichimeca groups to raid the more sedentary cultures in the south.